intel/tcf/doc/09-api-http.rst

 - *data*: file's content in the HTTP request body.

-**Returns:** empty dictionary on success or with an error message on failure
+**Returns:**

+- On success, 200 HTTP code and a JSON dictionary with optional diagnostics

+- On error, non-200 HTTP code and a JSON dictionary with diagnostics

 **Example**